BZFlag-Dev/bzflag/plugins/keepaway/README.txt

 This would set up a Keep Away game using Invisible Bullet, Phantom Zone, Useless and Reverse Only flags for Keep Away flags.
 Teamplay would be enabled and the initial required time to hold the Keep Away flag would be 60 seconds (1 minute).
 Time to hold would not automatically adjust downward with new players - it would remain at 60 seconds.
 The sounds associated with Keep Away would be disabled.

-Obviously, the plugin must be loaded to the server at startup, or it will not recoginize these map parameters.
+Obviously, the plugin must be loaded to the server at startup, or it will not recognize these map parameters.

 -------------------------------------------------------------------------------------